Boquete, Chiriquí: Culture

 Boquete boasts a very lively music and arts scene.
 The annual Boquete Jazz Festival was founded in 2007 being the second largest jazz festival in the country after the Panama City Jazz Festival.
 Having been renamed Boquete Jazz & Blues Festival, the 2012 festival took place on the first weekend of March.

 In separate action, a group of expatriates in Boquete came together in 2005 to form a performing theater group, which was named Boquete Community Players (BCP).
 BCP was formalized legally in 2007 as a Panamanian foundation and is operated as a not-for-profit organization.
 It became the first performance venue in the community in November 2009, when BCP held its grand opening of a refurbished restaurant and bar in the center of Boquete alongside the Caldera River.
 The mission of BCP is to sponsor, produce, and promote artistic events to enhance appreciation for and understanding of the arts, and to promote a cohesive sense of community.
 BCP produced its first Spanish language production in 2015.

 An interesting "side activity" of the BCP was to institute a weekly market at the BCP facility in 2009.
 The weekly market activity was scheduled on Tuesday's, coincident with a weekly information and discussion session at the BCP theater.
 These joint market and information meetings have come to be known as the "Tuesday Morning Meetings" (TMM).
 Through time and with the demonstrated community interest, the Tuesday market has become a very significant community activity, at times causing conflict between the performance/theater functions and the market functions.
 For the most part, however, those issues have been successfully overcome.
 Visitors to Boquete are frequently advised to visit BCP on Tuesday mornings because it is such an integral part of the community.
 The Tuesday information meetings, and especially the Tuesday market activities have been a big success, not only commercially speaking, but more importantly in the integration of the locals and the expatriates working side by side.

+Boquete also hosts an annual Coffee and Flower Fair, with attractions for those older and younger, and beautiful displays of colorful natural arrangements and scents.
+This is in March, usually.

+Climate

 Nature

 Some of its landmarks include nearby Volcán Barú, an inactive volcano and, at 3,475 meters (11,400 feet), the tallest point of land in Panama and with the help of a guide you can reach the highest point of the volcano.
 Hikers enjoy a relatively easy hike up and over the volcano, along the Sendero de los Quetzales, which runs from Boquete up to Cerro Punta and Volcan, on the other side of the volcano.

 The Caldera River runs through the town.
 It is a river that has shaped much of its form.

+The squirrel species Microsciurus boquetensis is named after this town, as the first specimen of the species was collected from Boquete.